JFS ~ jamaicanfamilysearch.com

 A. 1811-1833: Names only appear on the list if there were slaves on the property.
 If there is only one number it applies to slaves.
 If there are two numbers, separated by /, the second number refers to the number of taxable livestock on the property.

-In the 1822 Almanac it appears that some parishes changed the method of recording stock, possibly from net taxable stock to total stock held.
+In the 1822 Almanac the method of recording stock for some parishes changed.
 This resulted in major increases in stock numbers for that year.

 The 1829 Almanac included the following statement "It is necessary to apprize the purchasers of this Almanac that the foregoing Lists have been copied from the Rolls in the Receiver-General's Office, with the exception of those for St. Mary and Trelawny, which contain the numbers of Stock, for which Parish Tax is paid.
 The remainder embrace only those for which a Tax is paid to the Public, working Stock being excepted."